Our Editorial Criteria

 |---|---|---|

-| Source-Checked | Information verified against public records | All claims cross-referenced with cited sources.
-Certifications labeled as verified or self-reported.
-Known unknowns documented. |
+| Source-Checked | Information reviewed against public records | All claims cross-referenced with cited sources.
+Certifications labeled as confirmed or self-reported.
+Editorial inclusion criteria verified. |

 | Assessed | Full editorial assessment completed | Source-checked plus: all six editorial gates applied, assessment rationale written, FDA enforcement database cross-referenced. |